xingzhou/containercafe/proxy/proxy-test-container/README.md

 # Testing, for Proxy running as a Container
+For running the tests as a container see [the docker folder](docker/README.md).
-Steps below explain configuration & setup to run Swarm & Kubernetes testing, while Proxy is running as a container. <br />
+Steps below explain configuration & setup to run Swarm & Kubernetes testing, while Proxy is running as a container.
 Note: Steps below detail multi-user testing.
 Testing can also be done with a single-user.